 Some PCs represent interests in special types of Mortgages, such as relocation Mortgages, cooperative share Mortgages or extended buydown Mortgages.
 These types of Mortgages may prepay differently than standard Mortgages.
+If any one of these types of PCs represents more than 10%, or if any combination of them represents more than 15%, of the original principal balance of a Pass-Through Pool, the applicable supplement will disclose this.

-Some PCs represent interests in other special types of Mortgages, such as initial interest Mortgages (which we ceased purchasing on or about September 1, 2010), reduced servicing fee Mortgages, biweekly Mortgages, assumable Mortgages, super-conforming Mortgages, jumbo-conforming Mortgages, high LTV Mortgages or prepayment penalty Mortgages.
+Some PCs represent interests in other special types of Mortgages, such as initial interest Mortgages (which we intend to cease purchasing on or about September 1, 2010), reduced servicing fee Mortgages, biweekly Mortgages, assumable Mortgages, super-conforming Mortgages, jumbo-conforming Mortgages, high LTV Mortgages or prepayment penalty Mortgages.
 Jumbo-conforming and super-conforming ARM Mortgages, and in some cases, super-conforming fixed rate Mortgages, may be combined and included in a single PC pool.
+If any of these types of PCs are included in a Pass-Through Pool, the applicable supplement will disclose this.